IH Very Young Learners Course

 - Early literacy and learning

-Over the 10 modules, you work will include participating in discussion forums, quizzes, readings, tasks and activities to try out in your classes.
-The work you complete is dependent on the subject matter of the module that week, for example the first and last modules involve personal reflection.
+Over the 10 modules, your work will include participating in discussion forums, completing quizzes, reading and creating activities to try out in your classes.
+The tasks you complete are dependent on the subject matter of the module that week, for example, the first and last modules involve personal reflection.
 Generally, the tasks are quite practical and do not involve writing essays.
-There will be some lesson planning and trying out the material and activities covered during the course, e.g. for the story telling module, you will be given a story to adapt and use in a VYL classroom.
+There will be some lesson planning and experimenting with the material and activities covered during the course, e.g. for the story telling module, you will be given a story to adapt and use in a VYL classroom.

 This course is asynchronous which means you can access the material online whenever it suits you.
 You do not need to log on at a certain time every week, so the course suits busy lifestyles, work and/or family commitments, and a variety of time differences.

 Your time commitment

-The time commitment will vary depending on participant involvement in the online discussion forums, but as a minimum this should be five hours per week.
+The time commitment will vary depending on your involvement in the online discussion forums, but as a minimum this should be five hours per week.
 A further two hours per week should be spent completing portfolio tasks, which will involve applying the practical course input to the participant’s everyday teaching of Very Young Learners.